zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |   NOT Character                |  CH      |   67          |   ```NOTC, R1 A, R2```                |    GLE        |

-This instruction operates in the same way as And Character with logical and replaced by logical complement of the second operand, the original value of bits 24 through 31 of register R1 being ignored.
+This instruction operates in the same way as ```And Character``` with logical ```AND``` replaced by logical complement of the second operand, the original value of bits 24 through 31 of register R1 being ignored.

 ### 31. BCSR